kayleechoate/ECEN403_team1_radiation.resillient.logic.circuit/README.md

 Week (10/30-11/03):
 - Research on radiation testing
-- Determined how to simulate effect of radiation during board testing
+- Determined how to simulate effect of radiation during board testing (AC pulse, prolonged DC charge)
--     AC pulse
--     prolonged DC charge
 - Received PCBs
 - Received parts from Digikey and picked up transistors from Sandia
 - Began soldering